 Patient First is a low-cost alternative to hospital emergency rooms.
 Direct medical costs are reduced by as much as two-thirds for the employer and the insurer.
 Our one-stop service approach also helps employers stay productive by returning injured employees to work as soon as possible, further reducing insurance costs.

 When an employer contacts Patient First, we create an online Employer Information File (EIF), which all of our medical centers can access.
 The EIF is displayed on terminals in the exam room during the patient's visit so that Patient First staff members can have ready access to the employer's instructions.
 These instructions include the company's Return-to-Work policies, Light Duty programs, Physical Examination requirements, Drug Testing protocols, and Specialist Physician Networks.

 The injured employee is then provided instructions regarding Return-to-Work and Light Duty status and treatment.
 After the visit, a nurse contacts the employer's representative with immediate feedback to help the employer determine appropriate case management and to discuss Light Duty and Return-to-Work options.

-In addition, Patient First provides the employer with the complete documentation required for the First Report of Accident.
+In addition, Patient First provides the employer with documentation to assist in generating the First Report of Accident.

 Was this page helpful to you?